juanbraga/enf-mp3/README.md

 __enMp3VozMain.m__ matlab code for spectral analysis of Voice(recorded) + ENF(synthetic) file

+__enfPhaseEstimationTestCorpus.m__ matlab code for running ENF-based audio authencity algorithm via ENF phase estimation [1], and exporting results on .csv files for Weka analysis. this runs over corpus ahumada[3], not available in this repo, please email for more information.

-__enftest_corpus.m__ matlab code for running ENF-based audio authencity algorithms [1,2] and exporting results on .csv files for Weka analysis. this runs over corpus ahumada[3] & carioca, not available in this repo, please email for more information.
+__instantaneousENFFrequencyVariationsTestCorpus.m__ matlab code for running ENF-based audio authencity algorithm via instantaneous ENF frequency variations [2], and exporting results on .csv files for Weka analysis. this runs over corpus ahumada[3], not available in this repo, please email for more information.

 __syntheticSignalsGeneration.m__ matlab code for generation of synth files. this are included in __./dataset__ directory